POND LIFE Unit Study Ideasjoakman

 I recommend the above book.
-It’s only about $8 on Amazon, and you can get used copies for even less. (https://amzn.to/2Na1x4A) Each week we read a few of the pages (going in order) and then did some corresponding activities during our once-a-week class time.
+It’s about $10 Amazon, but you can often get used copies for less. (https://amzn.to/2Na1x4A) Each week we read a few of the pages (going in order) and then did some corresponding activities during our once-a-week class time.
 We also did a short field trip to a local pond.

-These activities sometimes correspond to an exact page and sometimes they don’t.
-Some of the critters appear on multiple pages of the book.
+These activities sometimes correspond to an exact page in “One Small Square: Pond,” and sometimes they don’t.
+Some of the creatures appear on multiple pages of the book.
 Just use your own judgement as to what you want to use when.

-I put up a PONDS playlist (www.youtube.com/TheBasementWorkshop) that you might find helpful.
+I put up a PONDS YouTube playlist (https://www.youtube.com/playlist?list=PLRaq2fWj05NPToikL_eCRssDZfSAyM__V) that you might find helpful.
 There are some really nice “up-close” videos of dragonflies, water striders, and other pond creatures.
 Also, nice videos of the grebe, an aquatic bird.